Departmental Leadership

 Christian Z. Goering, Ph.D., coordinates the Secondary Education programs.
 The Secondary Education Program offers at Bachelor of Arts in Teaching with majors in five subjects.
 The Master of Arts in Teaching in Secondary Education prepares K-12 teachers in a wide variety of instruction areas.
 Goering, a professor of Curriculum and Instruction, is currently the chair of the English Language Arts Teacher Educators, director of the Northwest Arkansas Writing Project, faculty director of the Center for Children and Youth, and holds a faculty affiation with the Interdisciplinary Ph.D. program in Public Policy.

-Special Education Program Coordinator — Dr. Suzanne Kucharczyk
+Special Education Program Coordinator — Dr. Renee Speight

-Dr. Suzanne Kucharczyk coordinates the Inclusive Educational and Clinical Programs.
+Dr. Renee Speight coordinates the Inclusive Educational and Clinical Programs.
 These programs include Special Education, Gifted Education, and Teaching English to Students of Other Languages, each of which are also led by faculty in these disciplines.
-The Special Education program offers a bachelor's and master's in special education with coursework leading to an initial license and endorsement; endorsements in three specialties; and graduate certificates in three fields.
-An assistant professor, Dr. Kucharczyk also is program coordinator of the Inclusive Educational and Clinical Programs.
-She is the principal investigator of the U of A Teaming for Transition personnel preparation grant.
+The Special Education program offers a bachelor's in special education leading to an initial license, master's in special education with coursework leading to an initial license or endorsement, endorsements in three specialties, and graduate certificates in three fields.
+An assistant professor, Dr. Speight also is the principal investigator of the Resource Teacher Academy and a co-principal investigator of the U of A Leaders for Transition preparation grant.

 Head shot of Dr. Michael K. Daugherty